Obed Asamoah

 Obed Yao Asamoah (born 6 February 1936) is a Ghanaian lawyer, academic and politician.
 Asamoah was the longest serving foreign minister and Attorney General of Ghana under Jerry Rawlings from 1981 to 1997.
 Asamoah was educated at King's College London and at Columbia University.

 Early life and education

-He was born the tenth child of William Kofi Asamoah and Monica Akosua Asamoah, farmers of Bala in the Likpe Traditional Area of the Volta Region of Ghana on 6 February 1936.
+He was born the tenth child of William Kofi Asamoah and Monica Akosua Asamoah, farmers of Bala in the Likpe Traditional Area, a Guan community of the Oti Region of Ghana on 6 February 1936.
 His mother, was the second wife of his father following the death of his first wife, who bore him two girls.
 His mother was married young after being spirited out of Ejisu in Ashanti.
 She was the daughter of an Ejisu chief who married a woman taken from Likpe during the Ashanti invasions of the Volta Region.
 Asamoah's childhood life as described was an interesting one and his aspirations to become a lawyer started whilst a child, as described in a narration;